asterinas/asterinas/docs/src/ostd/a-100-line-kernel.md

 # Example: Writing a Kernel in About 100 Lines of Safe Rust

 To give you a sense of
-how Asterinas Framework enables writing kernels in safe Rust, we will show a new kernel in about 100 lines of safe Rust.
+how Asterinas OSTD enables writing kernels in safe Rust, we will show a new kernel in about 100 lines of safe Rust.

 Our new kernel will be able to run the following Hello World program.